Maximum efficiency of absorption refrigerators at arbitrary cooling power: MEGP for LD heat engines

-Even though this results was obtained using the approximation~\eqref{approximate-for-a}, we have tested that the resulting approximate MEGP \eqref{appa-eta-opt-del-power-f3} and the exact MEGP obtained numerically are indistinguishable within the numerical precision of our computer.
+Even though this results was obtained using the approximation~\eqref{approximate-for-a}, we have tested that the resulting approximate MEGP \eqref{appa-eta-opt-del-power-f3} and the exact MEGP obtained numerically are indistinguishable within the numerical precision (the measured absolute error is on the order of 10$^{-7}$).
 Furthermore, the expression \eqref{appa-eta-opt-del-power-f3} yields exact lower ($\Sigma_{\rm e}=0$) and upper ($\Sigma_{\rm e}\to \infty$) bounds on the MEGP of LD heat engines~\cite{holubec2016maximum}